-Bactrim is a medication used mainly for the treatment of bacterial infections that can affect your urine system, middle ear infections, intestines and respiratory system.
-In addition it can be used to prevent certain respiratory diseases such as pneumonia.
+Bactrim DS is a medication used mainly for the treatment of bacterial infections that can affect your urine system, middle ear infections, intestines, and respiratory system.
+In addition, it can be used to prevent certain respiratory diseases such as pneumonia.
 This medication should not be used to treat viral infections such as the cold or flu because it only treats certain types of infections and will not work on viral infections.

-Bactrim contains combination of sulfamethoxazole and trimethoprim, these are both antibiotics that are used to treat different type of infection caused by bacteria.
+Bactrim contains a combination of sulfamethoxazole and trimethoprim, these are both antibiotics that are used to treat different types of infection caused by bacteria.

 How to take Bactrim?